Wildlife management: United States

 Wildlife management grew after World War II with the help of the GI Bill and a postwar boom in recreational hunting.
 An important step in wildlife management in the United States national parks occurred after several years of public controversy regarding the forced reduction of the elk population in Yellowstone National Park.
 In 1963, United States Secretary of the Interior Stewart Udall appointed an advisory board to collect scientific data to inform future wildlife management.
-In a paper known as the Leopold Report, the committee observed that culling programs at other national parks had been ineffective, and recommended active management of Yellowstone's elk population.
+In the Leopold Report, the committee observed that culling programs at other national parks had been ineffective, and recommended active management of Yellowstone's elk population.

 Elk overpopulation in Yellowstone is thought by many wildlife biologists, such as Douglas Smith, to have been primarily caused by the extirpation of wolves from the park and surrounding environment.
 After wolves were removed, elk herds increased in population, reaching new highs during the mid-1930s.
-The increased number of elk apparently resulted in overgrazing in parts of Yellowstone.
+The increased number of elk resulted in overgrazing in parts of Yellowstone.
 Park officials decided that the elk herd should be managed.
 For approximately thirty years, the park elk herds were culled: Each year some were captured and shipped to other locations, a certain number were killed by park rangers, and hunters were allowed to take more elk that migrated outside the park.
 By the late 1960s the herd populations dropped to historic lows (less than 4,000 for the Northern Range herd).
 This caused outrage among both conservationists and hunters.
 The park service stopped culling elk in 1968.
 The elk population then rebounded.
 Twenty years later there were 19,000 elk in the Northern Range herd, a historic high.

 Since the tumultuous 1970s, when animal rights activists and environmentalists began to challenge some aspects of wildlife management, the profession has been overshadowed by the rise of conservation biology.
 Although wildlife managers remain central to the implementation of the Endangered Species Act and other wildlife conservation policies, conservation biologists have shifted the focus of conservation away from wildlife management's concern with the protection and restoration of single species and toward the maintenance of ecosystems and biodiversity.
+In the United States, wildlife management practices are implemented by a governmental agency, such as the Endangered Species Act.

 Types of wildlife management

-There are two general types of wildlife management: